 \subsection{Scattering cross-section}

-In this section, we are going to compute numerically the scattering cross-section for dilatonic black holes.
+In this section, we will compute the scattering cross-section numerically for dilatonic black holes.
 To do so, let us begin by recalling how the differential cross-section is computed.
-The total wave function for a Schr\"odinger equation in a scattering problem with a central potential can be written as $\Phi_{t}=\Phi_{0}+\Phi_{s}$, indicating the contribution of a free incoming wave $\Phi_{0}$ along with the scattered wave, $\Phi_{s}$ \cite{futte}.
-For sake of simplicity, the ingoing wave has a wavenumber vector along the $z$-axis, $\Phi_{0} \propto e^{i\omega z}$.
-The free wave term can be written in term of the spherical Bessel function and the Legendre polynomial as follows \cite{futte}:
+The total wave function for the Schr\"odinger equation in a scattering problem with a central potential can be written as $\Phi_{t}=\Phi_{0}+\Phi_{s}$, indicating the contribution of a free incoming wave $\Phi_{0}$ along with the scattered wave, $\Phi_{s}$ \cite{futte}.
+For the sake of simplicity, the ingoing wave has a wavenumber vector along the $z$-axis, $\Phi_{0} \propto e^{i\omega z}$.
+The free wave term can be written in terms of the spherical Bessel function and the Legendre polynomial as follows \cite{futte}:

-The spherical Bessel function in (\ref{pwave}) includes an ingoing term and an outgoing spherical wave, so we must isolate the contribution which respect the boundary condition at infinity.
+The spherical Bessel function in (\ref{pwave}) includes an ingoing term and an outgoing spherical wave, so we must isolate the contribution which respects the boundary condition at infinity.
 Using the asymptotic expansion of $j_{\ell}(\omega r)$ at infinity \cite{olver2010nist}-\cite{abramowitz1988handbook}, we are able to obtain the asymptotic form for the scattered wave as $\Phi_{s}= f_{\omega}(\theta)e^{i\omega r}/r$, where the scattering amplitude is given by

 and the complex-valued phase shift of the scattered wave is expressed in terms of reflection coefficient,